-Simplify your life week is the perfect time to redecorate with simplicity in mind.
-Here are some tips to make your home simply amazing
+Simplify Your Life Week celebrated from August 1 to 7, is the perfect time to redecorate with simplicity in mind.
+Here are some tips to make your home effortlessly amazing

 With all the projects that redecorating a home usually involves, it may not seem like simplifying your life through your home decor would be the best idea.
 However, you might be surprised by just how big a difference taking out an extra side table or repainting a wall can make.
 The easiest way to do this is by adapting aspects of the minimalist lifestyle to interior decorating.

 Coating walls in fresh paint has a huge impact in making your living spaces cleaner, crisper, and more inviting.
 In fact, this is probably one of the easiest ways to reinvent the look of any home.
 If you want your furniture to take center stage, paint your walls using neutral colors or lighter tones of your preferred color.
 However, if you would rather have simpler and sleeker furniture, paint an accent wall to create drama.
 You can go all out and paint it in bright colors, with or without patterns, or turn it into a mural.

 Excessive amounts of furniture can make a room look cluttered, not to mention annoying to clean.
 Give yourself a break from cluttered interiors, and go minimalist by choosing only key pieces of furniture for each room.

 Avoid placing too many tables in a room and go only for what’s essential.
 Just get one simple coffee table for your living room.
 Stick to furniture with sleek, simple lines.

 Of course, going minimalist on your furniture doesn’t necessarily mean that you have to forego comfort and color.
 Just look at this photo of a comfy couch and bright accents strewn around the space.